sangy1/Tech-Scholars/README.md

 # Tech-Scholars
 Project for Tech Scholars
-We create a unique word counter from a file
+We create a unique word counter from a file.
+Ege, Dorjee and SangWon
+June 2020